• Europes biggest bike selection

 How do you behave on a Group Ride?

 Bicycle culture also has its thick handbook of do's and don'ts, and nowhere are these more (vitally) important than on group rides.
 Group rides are the backbone of the cycling community, where beginners learn and connect, where advanced riders train and share their knowledge, where cycling culture lives and breathes - if you stick to a few rules.
-What you should remember on group rides, we explain to you in this group ride policy.
+What you should remember on group rides is explained to you in this group ride policy.

 📖

-bucycyle vocabulary box: Before we get started, we've explained a few basic phrases for the newbies amongst you.
+bucycyle vocabulary box: Before we get started, we've explained a few basic phrases for the newbies, including this.

 Ride in the wind/pull: Ride at the front of your formation.
 This is usually done by the experienced and fit cyclists, who get the most drag and save the rest of the group some effort in the slipstream.
 However, you take turns.

-Engaging/disengaging: You either zipper back into a row of one or the group lines up in a row of two.
+Engaging/disengaging: You either zip, back into a row of one or the group lines up in a row of two.

 Half-Wheeling: In a row of two, if your neighbor is riding faster and half a wheel ahead of you, the risk of an accident increases.